7 Sivan 5786 · 23rd May 2026

 "His brother's a doctor!"

-There are stereotypically high-status "Jewish" professions — finance, law, medicine, academia.
-Enter into those careers and it does wonders for your parents' nachas.
-We can make high-minded claims to egalitarian ideals — as William Lyon Phelps put it: "The final test of a gentleman is his respect for those who can be of no possible service to him" — but our status in both the Jewish community and wider society affects the way people view us.
+There are stereotypically high-status "Jewish" professions – finance, law, medicine, academia – enter into those careers and it does wonders for your parents' nachas.
+We can make high-minded claims to some sort of egalitarian ideals – as William Lyon Phelps put it: "The final test of a gentleman is his respect for those who can be of no possible service to him" - but our status in both the Jewish community and wider society affects the way that people view us.
 The Torah, in Parshat Vayikra (chapter 21, verse 10), describes "…the High Priest who is elevated above his brothers…".
-Halacha makes concessions to status for quite pragmatic reasons.
-In the 1970s, for example, the London Beth Din ruled that rabbis could attend Christian religious ceremonies only if the rabbi's presence is requested by the monarch.
-Since that ruling, the Orthodox Chief Rabbi has entered Westminster Abbey to celebrate royal weddings, jubilees, funerals, and coronations — all because of the status of the monarch.
+Halacha makes concessions to status, for quite pragmatic reasons.
+For example: Orthodox interpretations of Jewish law conclude that Jews are forbidden to enter churches, even if no prayer will be taking place.
+However, in the 1970s the London Beth Din ruled that rabbis would be allowed to attend Christian religious ceremonies only if the rabbi's presence is requested by the monarch.
+Since that ruling, the Orthodox Chief Rabbi has entered Westminster Abbey to celebrate royal weddings, the monarch's jubilee, funerals, and coronations.
+All because of the status of the monarch.

-This actually has quite a lot to do with this week's Parsha — the longest in the Torah — which covers, among seemingly disparate laws: the census and duties of the Levites, ritual cleanliness in the camp, restitution for sins, dealing with putative infidelity, the laws of the Nazirite, the Priestly Blessing, the offerings of the twelve tribes for the Tabernacle, and how G‑d would speak to Moses in the Tent of Meeting.
-There is a lot to unpack here.
-But I want to explain why status and reputation are the common thread running through it all.
+This actually has quite a lot do with this week's Parsha, the longest in the Torah - which, among seemingly disparate laws covers the census and duties of the Levites, ritual cleanliness in the camp, restitution for sins, dealing with putative infidelity, the laws of the Nazirite, the Priestly Blessing, the offerings of the twelve tribes for the Tabernacle, and it concludes by describing how G-d would speak to Moses in the Tent of Meeting.
+There is a lot to unpack here, and any one of these topics provides rich material for study.
+But I'm going to attempt to explain why status and reputation are a common thread in the Parsha.

 Last week's Parsha, Bamidbar, focuses on how each individual in the community is valued – we are all counted.
 It ends with the laws of porterage for the Kohathite clans.
 The second verse of the last chapter: